What is a Prism?

 - It’s most common use has the effect of splitting the image in half and swapping the portions right to left.

 - These prisms are expensive because they must keep the apical angle within approximately 3 to 4 arc seconds.

 - Otherwise, you will get a bothersome double image.

 - It is often used in a simple telescope system to correct for lens reversal.

-- It will deflect the beam by 90º without affecting the orientation of the image.
+- However, it will deflect the beam by 90º without affecting the orientation of the image.